ClickCease

 Step 1: Figure Out Your Home’s Market Value

-This means you need to call up a few local real estate agents and ask for a market analysis.
+This means you must call a few local real estate agents and ask for a market analysis.
 They’ll do this for free because they want your business.

 Essentially, they’ll dig into recent sales in your neighborhood and tell you the truth about your home’s value.

-You could also hire an appraiser if you want an official opinion that costs a few hundred bucks.
-Whatever option you go with, you need solid numbers before you do anything else.
+You could also hire an appraiser for an official opinion that costs a few hundred bucks.
+Whatever option you choose, you need solid numbers before you do anything else.

 Your feelings about your house’s value don’t matter to buyers or banks.